PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

 An example is the extraction of results in a finite element software.
-The code for an element type must include a function that takes in the degrees of freedom (in mechanics: nodel displacements) and output the element's contributions to the residuals (forces).
+The code for an element type must include a function that takes in the degrees of freedom (in mechanics: nodal displacements) and output the element's contributions to the residuals (forces).
 The user is interested in intermediate results such as stresses and strains.

 Writing the function to explicitly export intermediate results clutters the element code, the element API, and the rest of the software.